kaliaal/Lavender-Cares-Agency-Website/README.md

 ## ⚙️ Maintenance Update
 This is a newly relaunched site (since June 2025) and is currently undergoing maintenance to refine form functionality and URL structure.
 Updates are being actively deployed to ensure a seamless user experience.
 The site will soon be available (the Final build is complete; site launch will be on Friday, June 13th).
+Thank you for your patience!

 > source code is not included to respect client privacy.
 Screenshots and a video demo are available below.